ibm-cloud-docs/Registry/ts_index.md

 {: tsResolve}
 Open the following network groups in your customized firewall.

 1. Note the public IP address of the machine that you want to use to connect to {{site.data.keyword.registrylong_notm}}.
 If you are using Kubernetes, use the public IP address of your worker node.
-Retrieve the public IP address of your worker node by running `bx cs workers <cluster_name_or_id>`, where *&lt;cluster_name_or_id&gt;* is the name or ID of your cluster.
+Retrieve the public IP address of your worker node by running `ibmcloud ks workers <cluster_name_or_id>`, where *&lt;cluster_name_or_id&gt;* is the name or ID of your cluster.
 2. In your firewall, allow the following connections to and from your machine:
     -   For INBOUND connectivity to your machine, allow incoming network traffic from the following source network groups to the destination public IP address of your machine.